How to Deadlift

 What is the Deadlift?

 The first thing to address is exactly what the deadlift is, as there are some discrepancies with what it primarily should be used as.
 Some say that the deadlift is best for leg day, while others say that it is best to incorporate amongst your back movements like row variations or pull ups.
-The truth is, the deadlift is a full body exercise, which is not something that you see with most other compound lifts.
+The truth is, the deadlift is a full body exercise, which is not something that you see with most other compound lifts, but this is one of the more unique strength exercises.

 When you perform the deadlift, almost every muscle fiber in the body is activated to an extent, which is very rare for any lift.
+This hits the gluteus maximus, the erector spinae, and is probably the exercise that you can move the most weight on, aside from a machine like the leg press.
 Take a look at another compound exercise like the bench press, where the primary muscle group are the pectorals, and the secondary muscle groups are the delts and triceps.
 The deadlift incorporates the arms and forearms for grip, shoulders and traps to stabilize the weight, back and core to keep the body stable and braced, and the legs work with the posterior chain to act as a lever to get the weight off of the floor.

 How to Perform the Barbell Deadlift

-When it comes to performing the lift itself, it is much more than just picking up the weight off of the floor, and if you deadlift with improper form, you risk injuring yourself
+When it comes to performing the lift itself, the movement involves much more than just picking up the weight off of the floor, and if you deadlift with improper form, you risk injuring yourself.
+That being said, good form is crucial.

-• Take a stance with your mid-foot right under the barbell, and your feet slightly angled outward, planted hip width apart.
+• Take a neutral position with your stance, placing your mid-foot right under the loaded barbell, and your feet slightly angled outward, planted hip width apart.

 • Bend your knees until your shins touch the bar

-• With a neutral spine (straight), lift your chest up and lower your glutes to an almost sitting position
+• With a neutral spine, or a flat back, lift your chest up and lower your glutes to an almost sitting position

 • Take a deep breath and hold it, brace your core, then pick the bar up off the ground (think of driving through your heels)